nourrrhan/GroceryAPI-Testing/README.md

 ## Project Description
 - Overview
   This project is designed to test the "Simple Grocery Store API" using Postman and Newman.
-The tests include sending requests to various endpoints, validating the response by creating test cases to check status code, response time, response body, and returned data.
-Also check for authontication and authorization, make use of collection variables, dynamic variables, collection runner, and generating an HTML report using Newman.
+It includes sending requests to various endpoints, validating the response by creating test cases to check status code, response time, response body, and returned data.
+Also check for authontication and authorization, validating response schema, make use of collection variables, dynamic variables, collection runner, and generating an HTML report using Newman.

 ### Prerequisites to run locally